mspegagne/ToDoReminder-Android/README.md

 ### Dependencies

-The Dependencies are implements with Gradle.
+The dependencies are implemented with Gradle.

 * Card Library provides an easy way to display a UI Card using the Official Google CardView in your Android app : https://github.com/gabrielemariotti/cardslib

-* Bootstrap project for Android, add the style of the Bootsrap web library to an Android App : https://github.com/gabrielemariotti/cardslib
+* Bootstrap project for Android add the style of the Bootsrap web Library to an Android App : https://github.com/gabrielemariotti/cardslib

 ### Features